blueneogeo/xtend-tools/README.md

 #### Responding to values being pushed onto the stream

-When a new value is pushed onto a stream, you can react to it like this:
+When a new value is pushed onto a stream, you can create side effects like this:

+	stream
-	stream.each [ println('got value ' + it) ]
+		.each [ println('got value ' + it) ]
+		.start

-There is an operator overload as well:
+There is an operator overload as well, which automatically calls start:

 	stream >> [ println('got value ' + it) ]

+#### Completing a Stream

+To complete a stream indicates that a batch of data has finished.
+To do so, you call the complete method:

+	stream.complete
+	stream << none // same thing, see below

+You can also listen for a stream to finish/complete:

+	stream
+		.each [ ... ]
+		.onFinish [ ... handle the stream finishing ... ]
+		.start

+#### Error Handling

+A normal problem in async programming is that if you have an error, this can be thrown in a different thread than your UI, and you have no way of normally catching it.
+RX will catch and carry the error forward through the stream, much like the closing of the stream, and you can listen for the error at the end:

+	stream
+		.each [ ... ]
+		.onFinish [ ... ]
+		.onError [ … do error handling … ]
+		.start

+You can also manually send an error to a stream:

+	stream.error(throwable)

 #### Stream Operations

-As you see this looks very much like the List methods.
+Stream operations act very much like the List methods.
 You can apply mappings, filtering, and more, much like with a list.
 Much of the strength of stream programming comes from the fact that you can apply many of these transformation functions on data that has not yet arrived, and as needed.
 This makes streams really well suited for any asynchronous programming.
 For example:

 	val stream = Integer.stream
 	val printer = String.stream